 Revolut is a digital online bank that offers its services to customers in the European Economic Area (EEA), Australia, Singapore, Switzerland, Japan, the United Kingdom, and the United States.
 You can use it to send money, make payments, and exchange currencies at the interbank exchange rate.

-If you travel frequently and need to keep your money in different currencies, Revolut is a good option for you.
-If you’re not sure about using it for your main bank account yet but want to see how it works, start off by opening a personal current account with them first—then if things don’t go well or if they aren’t what you expected (or if they’re even better!), move some cash into their savings account or invest with them via their stocks & shares ISA product.
+If you travel frequently and need to keep your money in different currencies, Revolut is a good option.
+If you’re not sure about using it for your main bank account yet but want to see how it works, start by opening a personal current account with them first.

 See Related: Solar for Low-Income Households: Financing Options